twhite96/TWBlog/content/pages/2--now/index.md

 ![](./may-lg.jpg)
 *Übersicht on the second monitor*

-&nbsp;

 ---

 This may seem like a lot and it is.
 I don't know if I'll get everything done, but if I get into more of a routine, I think it is doable.

 What are you doing?
 I’m curious by nature.
 Share it with me on [Twitter](https://twitter.com/tiffanywhitedev) Or don’t. 🤷🏿

-*Last Updated: 2019-05-06 16.58.16*
+*Last Updated: 2019-05-10 06.44.55*

-[^1]: And more consistently.
-This one is pretty fun to do, hosted on Anchor for free.
-No real commitment.
+[^1]: Name inspired by Bill Gates [Gates Notes](https://www.gatesnotes.com/Books).
+[^2]: I absolutely do not get enough time away from my desk.
+So I've gone on one photo walk and plan on doing more, at least once a week.